The 5 best URL shorteners in 2025

 1. T.LY URL Shortener

-Best for: Marketers, small businesses, and freelancers who want an all-in-one URL management tool without losing their sanity or breaking the bank.
+It is best for Marketers, small businesses, and freelancers who want an all-in-one URL management tool without losing their sanity or breaking the bank.

 Key features: